Learn how to cook perfect hard-boiled eggs every time. No more rubbery eggs or green ring!

 Tips for Cooking Perfect Hard Boiled Eggs

-Get perfect hard boiled eggs every time with these tips. (printable recipe at the end of this post)
+Get perfect hard-boiled eggs every time with these tips. (printable recipe at the end of this post)

 Banish the greenish ring

 This harmless but unsightly discoloration that sometimes forms around hard-cooked yolks results from a reaction between sulfur in the egg white and iron in the yolk.
 It occurs when eggs have been cooked for too long or at too high a temperature.
-Cook eggs in hot, not boiling, water, then cooling immediately to minimizes the greenish ring.
+Cook eggs in hot, not boiling, water, then cool immediately to minimizes the greenish ring.

 Don’t use very fresh eggs

 Hard-boiled eggs can be difficult to peel.
 To ensure easily peeled eggs, buy and refrigerate them 7 to 14 days in advance of cooking.
-This brief “breather” allows the eggs time to take in air, which helps separate the membranes from the shell, making them easy to peel the shell from the cooked egg.
+This brief “breather” allows the eggs time to take in air, which helps separate the membranes from the shell, making it easy to peel the shell from the cooked egg.

 To peel a hard-cooked egg